 about PARKINSON'S

-Parkinson's is a condition that affects more than 80,000 Australians and currently has no cure.
+Parkinson's disease is a condition that affects more than 80,000 Australians and currently has no cure.
 Symptoms of Parkinson's include tremor, slowness of movement, walking difficulties, and blood pressure fluctuations.
 It can also cause people to experience bladder and bowel issues.

 PARKINSON'S AND THE BLADDER